UniCredit picks former Treasury chief Padoan as chairman

-MILAN (Reuters) - Italian bank UniCredit CRDI.MI on Tuesday said it had named economist Pier Carlo Padoan as director and would appoint the former Treasury chief as chairman when it renews the board next spring.
+MILAN (Reuters) - Italian bank UniCredit CRDI.MI on Tuesday named economist Pier Carlo Padoan as director and said it would appoint the former Treasury chief as chairman when it renews the board next spring.

 The choice of Padoan, 70, a parliamentarian for the ruling centre-left PD party, comes as consolidation sweeps through Europe’s battered banking sector, piling pressure on CEO Jean Pierre Mustier to drop his “no M&A” mantra.

-As economy minister in the governments of former PD leader Matteo Renzi and his successor Paolo Gentiloni, Padoan oversaw the bailout of Monte dei Paschi, which the government is now seeking to re-privatise.
+As economy minister in two successive PD governments, Padoan oversaw the bailout of Italy’s oldest bank, Monte dei Paschi, which the government is now seeking to re-privatise.

-Sources have said UniCredit is seen as the best candidate to take over Monte dei Paschi but the Treasury is unwilling to meet conditions posed by UniCredit to consider a potential deal.
+Sources have said UniCredit is seen as the best candidate to take over Monte dei Paschi but the Treasury is unwilling to meet conditions posed by UniCredit to consider a potential acquisition.

 After politics sank early attempts to strike cross-border deals with Societe Generale SOGN.PA and Commerzbank CBKG.DE, Mustier has vowed to stay out of the current merger wave.

-He has been working instead on a plan to split UniCredit’s domestic assets from its foreign ones to cut funding costs for Italy’s only globally systematically relevant bank.
+He has been working instead on a plan to split UniCredit’s domestic assets from its foreign ones to cut funding costs for Italy’s only bank designated by regulators as globally systemically relevant.

 A source familiar with the matter told Reuters on Tuesday Mustier was looking to speed up such plans and seek approval from the current board before its mandate expires next spring.

-Il Sole 24 Ore reported directors were split on the issue and would prefer to wait until a new board is in place.
+Il Sole 24 Ore daily reported directors were divided on the issue and would prefer to wait until a new board is in place.

 UniCredit said Padoan would play an active role in selecting candidates the board will put forward for its own renewal.